 - To replace all the occurrences of the selected expression (if the selected expression is found more than once in the class), select the Replace all occurrences check box.

-In the projects configured for using annotations, you can annotate the constant of the String type
+- In the projects configured for using annotations, you can annotate the constant of the String type as

 @NonNlsto prevent it from change during possible localizations.
 To do so, select the option Annotate field as @NonNls.